CNR-IN-MatMod/BetaCell2019/README.md

 ## Results

-Using the model, we determined Kincr using data from eight in vivo published studies involving GIP and GLP-1 infusion or endogenous stimulation, in subjects with normal glucose tolerance and type 2 diabetes.
+We determined Kincr using data from eight in vivo published studies involving GIP and GLP-1 infusion or endogenous stimulation, in subjects with normal glucose tolerance and type 2 diabetes.
 We could thus reassess the GIP and GLP-1 effects from heterogeneous studies using a unifying method.
 One reaches two main conclusions:

-a.
-GIP action in type 2 diabetes is impaired (by ~50%) but not abolished, as often postulated;
+ 1. GIP action in type 2 diabetes is impaired (by ~50%) but not abolished, as often postulated; and
-b. the lack of efficacy of GIP at pharmacological doses in type 2 diabetes is not due GIP insensitivity but to the mechanism of GIP action, which, in contrast to GLP-1, presents a saturation already in the upper physiological range, even in healthy subjects.
+ 2. the lack of efficacy of GIP at pharmacological doses in type 2 diabetes is not due GIP insensitivity but to the mechanism of GIP action, which, in contrast to GLP-1, presents a saturation already in the upper physiological range, even in healthy subjects.

-## Output preview
+# Output and preview

 This code reproduces the paper's figures via Matlab's "publish" feature, which renders an HTML file with inline comments and figures (tested in Matlab 2015b).
 The